Mike Braun: Abortion

-Braun has said that the Supreme Court of the United States was wrong in its ruling that state interracial marriage bans were unconstitutional.
-Braun later stated that he was not paying attention to the question and that the Constitution prohibits discrimination of any kind based on race.

 Donald Trump

 According to FiveThirtyEight, Braun voted with Donald Trump's position 90.9% of the time between Braun's inauguration and Trump's departure from office two years later.

 During Trump's first impeachment and impeachment trial, regarding the Trump–Ukraine scandal, Braun became one of Trump's most prominent defenders, defending him in many media appearances.
 He voted to acquit Trump, and when asked whether it is acceptable for Trump to withhold U.S. foreign aid to coerce a foreign leader to investigate Joe Biden, he said that he did not believe that such behavior was proper but that "it didn't happen."
 Braun also said that Trump did what he did out of a desire to reduce corruption in Ukraine.
 After Trump was acquitted, Braun said that Trump "hopefully" learned something from the trial.

+Congressional reform

+Braun opposes earmarks.
+He introduced an amendment to the Consolidated Appropriations Act of 2023 to remove all earmarks from the bill, saying: "Earmarks give representatives, give senators the incentive to be big spenders.
+We should cut every earmark out of this bill and ban them permanently and quit loading up our kids and grandkids with the debt to pay for all this."
+The amendment failed.